DreamCloud-Project/McSim-TLM-NoC/README.md

 # abstract-simulator

-This repository contains the simulator used to simulate embedded applications described using the Amalthea application model on top of NoC based architecture.
-The simulator has been validated using the "toy" applications provided in the apps folder.
+This repository contains the simulator used to simulate embedded applications described using the Amalthea application model on top of NoC-based architectures.
-Once you have unzipped the archive provided in this repository, follow the steps below to run a simulation.
+Follow the steps below to run a simulation.

 ## Directory content